2019-DEV-196/TicTacToe/README.md

 ## Matrix

-This class provides an abstraction of the TicTacToe 3x3 grid.
+This class provides an abstraction of the 3x3 grid.
 Internally the grid is represented as a unidimensional array of `Symbol` values.

 ```